xythh/hashi/README.md

 `hashi build` If ran with no arguments builds all the files in the directory except for files or directories that start with a dot.
 If ran with an argument it builds only that file.

-'hashi watch' bulds files as they are modified.
+`hashi watch` bulds files as they are modified.